BlackBeard085/x1console/README.md

 ### Set Commission

 Option 8 allows you to **Set Commission**, with the default commission set at 10%.
 You can easily adjust this by entering your desired commission rate, and it will automatically be set once a value has been entered.
+NOTE: This can only be done in the first half of the current epoch.

 ### Publish Validator